What Scuba Diving Cozumel ACTUALLY Looks Like

 Water Conditions & What to Wear

-One thing worth noting: at the end of each dive the guides send up DSMBs so the boat can track our position.
+One thing worth noting: At the end of each dive the guides send up DSMBs so the boat can track our position.

 Cozumel gets congested with boat traffic, and a DSMB is a much more practical solution than carrying a flag for the entire dive.

-Visibility regularly hits 80–100 feet driven by the Yucatan Current constantly pushing clean ocean water through the area.
 Currents range from mild to strong depending on the site and conditions.
-Drift diving is the norm here not an exception like in other dive destinations.
+Drift diving is the norm here, not an exception like in other dive destinations.

 Getting to Cozumel